How I Paid Off My Car A Year Early (Despite Being Laid Off Twice)

 (I am not a financial expert.
 All information is based on my own personal experience and research.
 This information is not meant to be financial advice and is just for educational purposes.
 This post includes some affiliate links.
 Should you click an affiliate link and make a purchase I may receive a small commission at no extra cost to you.)

 Then life happened and I was laid off.
 I got a new job about four months later, but the salary was about $10,000 less than I was making previously.
 I changed jobs six months later and a year after that I was laid off again.
 This time for about seven months.
-It seemed like my goal of paying off the car loan early may not happen.
+It seemed like my goal of paying off the car loan early would not happen.

 Despite all of that, one month after starting my next new job I was able to pay off my car - about a year before the end of the loan.

-So how was I able to pay off my car a year early?
-First I set a goal.
-Then I created a plan with eight action items to help me achieve that goal.
+Using those two goals I created a plan with eight action items to help me achieve that goal.

-1. Set and stick to a budget
+1. Create and stick to a budget

-In order to stick to my budget, I monitored it weekly.
-So if I was overspending in one area I could adjust and spend less in other areas to make up the difference and still come in at or below my overall monthly budget.
+To create my budget at that time I used the site mint.com.
+It allowed me to easily update and adjust my budget as I monitored it weekly.
+If I saw I was overspending in one area I could adjust and spend less in other areas to make up the difference and still come in at or below my overall monthly budget and hit my extra loan payment goal.

 2. Live frugally